RahulRajSvt/Airflow_Store_Daily_Sales_Summary/README.md

 - [Conclusion](#conclusion)

 ## Project Overview
-The Adbhut project is dedicated to enhancing the operational efficiency of an online store.
+The AirFlow Store Sales Daily Summary Project is dedicated to enhancing the operational efficiency of an online store.
 It automates critical processes such as data management, report generation, and database interactions.
 By streamlining these tasks, we ensure that the store can focus on delivering an excellent customer experience.

 ## Technologies Used
 This project utilizes several key technologies: